GuoShi28/CBDNet/README.md

 ## CBDNet Models
 * "CBDNet.mat" is the testing model for DND dataset and NC12 dataset for not considering the JPEG compression.
 *  "CBDNet_JPEG.mat" is the testing model for Nam dataset and other noisy images with JPEG format.

+## Testing
+* "Test_Patches.m" is the testing code for small images or image patches.
+If the tesing image is too large (e.g., 5760*3840), we recommend to use "Test_fullImage.m"

 ## Requirements and Dependencies
 * Matlab 2015b